Updated: Sep 1

 White distilled vinegar (5% acetic acid) is a powerful deodoriser and a cleaning rinse to get rid of grease, grime and dissolves mineral and soap deposits.
 It can be too strong for some types of cleaning, in which case it has to be diluted with water.

 Liquid Soap (Castile/vegetable-oil based/glycerin) is a dirt remover.
 It does so by dissolving the oils that bind the dirt to the objects.
 In their manufacturing, they are more eco friendly with fewer ingredients and are biodegradable in the environment.

 Cleaning agents used at home can affect our health.
-It would cause fragment to lie in the air and enter our lungs for dramatic health effect when repeated.
+It would cause fragments to lie in the air and enter our lungs for dramatic health effects when repeated.

 Past studies link exposure to chemicals from cleaning supplies to occupational asthma and other respiratory illnesses.